-Asian Accountants in Practice to Gather Virtually This Month to Transform Accounting Practices Through Technology
+ASIAN ACCOUNTANTS IN PRACTICE TO GATHER VIRTUALLY THIS MONTH TO TRANSFORM ACCOUNTING PRACTICES THROUGH TECHNOLOGY

-Singapore, Jun 6, 2022 - (ACN Newswire) - The Digital Practice Summit 2022 returns live online this 15th June.
+SINGAPORE, June 10, 2022 /PRNewswire/ -- The Digital Practice Summit 2022 returns live online this 15th June.
 Asia's only dedicated event focusing on technology transformation for accounting, bookkeeping, audit and corporate service firms, the Summit will bring together over 700 leaders virtually, to learn, network and develop strategies for success.

 Throughout the day, attendees can choose from over 20 presentations and live discussion sessions, delivered by pacesetting firms who have transformed the way they work through technology.
 All the solution providers serious about supporting Asian accounting firms in their digitalisation journey will be there.